 If you’re not eligible for an open work permit because your spouse or common-law partner is a Working Holiday permit holder and doesn’t have a job yet, your spouse or common-law partner doesn’t meet the requirement for exemption C41 or you can’t prove your common-law status, you could travel to Canada as a tourist.

 Read the basic requirements to enter Canada and take the short interview with the border officer seriously as they must be convinced you’re meeting all the requirements.
 Border officers typically want to make sure you will leave Canada at the end of your stay (which is why you should have your return ticket handy) and that you won’t work illegally.
 Do not travel with documents that suggest you could try to find a job in Canada.
-For instance, border officers can take a look at your computer or smartphone—Facebook post like “I hope I can get paid under the table!” or documents like “Canadian resume 2022” will NOT help your case…
+For instance, border officers can take a look at your computer or smartphone—Facebook posts like “I hope I can get paid under the table!” or documents like “Canadian resume” will NOT help your case…

 Another option is to study in Canada as an international student.
 You could be eligible for a work permit to work on or off campus.